Programs and Curriculum Policies

 - A list of Program Learning Objectives.
 A graduate program’s learning objectives should reflect the Graduate Council Scholarly and Professional Goals for All Graduate Students.
 For each Program Learning Objective listed, state how it links to one or more of the five Scholarly and Professional Goals.

 - A justification for the degree title used (see policy GCAC-217).
 The academic degree titles (M.S., M.A., Ph.D.) are to be used only for degree programs that are research-oriented.
 A professional degree title will be more appropriate for programs that, for example, emphasize practical application of knowledge; programs that emphasize professional development for advancement in specific careers but with a more practitioner orientation; programs that prepare students for licensure in a given field; and master's programs that are not intended to prepare students for doctoral study.
-If a professional master’s degree is being proposed, the degree title Master of Professional Studies (M.P.S.) should be used, unless a different degree title is well established nationally.
-If a professional degree title other than M.P.S. is proposed, evidence must be provided that the degree title is nationally established.
-This evidence could include existence of an accrediting body or a list of existing programs already using the degree title.
+If a professional master’s degree is being proposed, the degree title Master of Professional Studies (M.P.S.) should be used, unless the proposers provide evidence that a different degree title is well established nationally (existence of an accrediting body or a list of existing programs already using the degree title) or the proposers provide a justification for using a different degree title that satisfies the Joint Curricular Committee.

 - A list of new courses to be established as a part of the new offering.